Our CPAP lawyers are handling Philips Dreamstation CPAP recall lawsuits in all 50 states. This page is about the

 Just 3 weeks later in June 2021, Philips announced a nationwide recall of nearly all its first generation CPAP, BiPAP, and other sleep apnea devices.
 The recall notice contained the following statement:

-Therefore, Philips has decided to voluntarily issue a recall notification* to inform patients and customers of potential impacts on patient health and clinical use related to this issue, as well as instructions on actions to be taken.
+Therefore, Philips has decided to issue a “voluntary recall notification* to inform patients and customers of potential impacts on patient health and clinical use related to this issue, as well as for instructions on actions to be taken.

 - The June 14, 2021 recall notice.

 Health Risks Associated with the Recalled CPAP Devices

 Right now, we are in the very early stages of the sleep apnea machine recall process.
 As a result, all we really know about the possible health risk associated with the defective CPAP devices is what Philips has admitted in its recall notices and safety bulletins.
 Based on the disclosures from Philips, however, it seems obvious that users who inhaled foam particles from one of the recalled devices may face some very serious health consequences.

 In its initial safety recall notice, Philips offered the following statement regarding the potential health consequences and risks linked to inhalation of PE-PUR foam particulars in the recalled CPAP devices: